yggdrasilradio/rpilights/README.md

 connected to the power wires around every 200 lights due to internal resistance of the wires and circuitry.
 Otherwise you will see the intensity of the lights dim noticeably at the far end.

-Also, unless you boost the Pi's 3v signal to 5v, make sure the signal wire is very short, a half foot or a foot at most.
+Also, unless you boost the Pi's GPIO 3v signal to 5v, make sure the signal wire is very short, a half foot or a foot at most.
 Otherwise the lights will flash randomly.

 See the "Limitations" info in the README for the rpi\_ws281x submodule -- on some Pis, the sound submodule keeps the lights from working and needs to be disabled.

+It is difficult to figure out which end of the light strand is to receive the signal.
+Peer into the lights to see if you can make out which side of the internal circuit board has the labels +5V, DIN (or DI), GND vs. +5v, DOUT (or DO), GND.
+The waterproof resin that fills each bulb is hazy and distorted, so this can be quite a challenge.
+Sometimes there is an arrow that points away from the wires that are to receive the signal.

 ### Software